olgabrani/icaas-clients/README.md

 # ICaaS UI

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This application is the UI of [ICaaS](https://github.com/grnet/icaas), in the form of a web and a desktop client.
+The development of the clients is based on the framework Ember.js.

+## Development: Installation and requirements

-## Prerequisites
+### Prerequisites

 You will need the following things properly installed on your computer.